 South of this national park we can found the Osa Peninsula, home to rich biodiversity in Central America, Playa Cativo.
 This is the place where you need to go through your evenings while close to the coast — completely off the vacationer circuit and inundated in a great natural environment.
 You can just come to the ecolodge by boat, so you’re ensured a ton of privacy and security.

-The hotel produces 60% of its food on its natural homestead, to which they take you on a visit to test spices that will later be utilized in your gourmet Mahi tacos and lemongrass mixed drink.
+The hotel produces 60% of its food on its natural homestead, to which they take you on a visit to test spices that you will find later in your gourmet Mahi tacos and lemongrass mixed drink.
 Snoozing off in a hammock here on a languid evening in the wake of paddleboarding is pure joy.

 4. Costa Rica coast-to-coast